Tom Palmer (writer)

 Tom Palmer is an American television writer and producer.

+Career

 He served as a co-executive producer on the first season of Mad Men and wrote two episodes of the season.
-Alongside his colleagues on the writing staff he won a WGA award for best new series and was nominated for the award for best dramatic series for his work on the season.
+Alongside his colleagues on the writing staff, he won a WGA award for best new series and was nominated for the award for best dramatic series for his work on the season.

+Personal life

+Palmer married singer, television writer, and actress Rachel Sweet in 1997.
+They have two children.